Understanding Medicare Supplement Plan G

 Covers travel-abroad medical emergencies (80% of approved costs up to plan limits).

-Part B Deductible: The Medicare Part B deductible for 2021 was $203.
+Part B Deductible: The Medicare Part B deductible for 2023 is $226.
 After the deductible is met, you pay 20% of the Medicare-Approved Amount (this is the amount a doctor or supplier that accepts assignment can be paid in Original Medicare) for most doctor services, outpatient therapy and durable medical equipment.1

 Part B Deductible

-The Medicare Part B deductible for 2021 was $203.
+The Medicare Part B deductible for 2023 is $226.
 After the deductible is met, you pay 20% of the Medicare-Approved Amount (this is the amount a doctor or supplier that accepts assignment can be paid in Original Medicare) for most doctor services, outpatient therapy and durable medical equipment.1

 Prescription Drugs: Medigap Plan G does not cover prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs.